GZomeMain/CryoTask/readme.md

 1. Install PyInstaller: `pip install pyinstaller`
 2. Run the included build script:
-    ```bash
+    ```
     python build.py
     ```
 3. The executable will appear in the `dist` folder.

 ## ⚠️ Disclaimer

-While CryoTask's Safe Mode and filters help prevent accidental issues, suspending or trimming the memory of unstable applications or active anti-cheat software may still cause crashes. **Use responsibly.**
+While CryoTask's Safe Mode and filters help prevent accidental issues, suspending or trimming the memory of unstable applications or active anti-cheat software may still cause crashes. **Use responsibly.** This software is provided "as is," without warranty of any kind.

 ## 📄 License